taipalogy/apps/README.md

 `tsc -m commonjs -t es2022 --outDir out twbpmf.ts`

-, and you have your own dictionary stored at `../dictionaries/bopomofo.json`, you can run the following command line to lauch the app:
+, and you have your own dictionary placed at `../dictionaries/bopomofo.json`, you can run the following command line to lauch the app:

 `node out/apps/twbpmf.js ../dictionaries/twbpmf.json`

+### kana

+You can run the following command line to launch the kana application:

+`node out/apps/kana.js`

+You can then input Roman alphabet,

+`katakana`

+and hit the enter key, the app will then print the kanas.
+For example:

+`かたかな`

+and

+`カタカナ`

+will be printed on the screen.

+### twbpmf

+When you have your own dictionary available, you can implement an app to spell your word.

+Assuming you have a dictionary placed at

+`../dictionaries/twbpmf.json`.

+You can run the following command line to lauch the app:

+`node out/apps/twbpmf.js ../dictionaries/twbpmf.json`

+Enter Roman letters on your keyboard and get the bopomofo in return.
+Enter

+`ka`

+and get

+`ㄍㄚ`

+### twkana

+Assuming you have your app `twkana.ts` compiled to `twkana.js` by runnng the command line:

+`tsc -m commonjs -t es2022 --outDir out twkana.ts`

+And assuming you have a dictionary placed at

+`../dictionaries/twkana.json`.

+You can run the following command line to lauch the app:

+`node out/apps/twkana.js ../dictionaries/twkana.json`

+When you have an additional dictionary available, run then following command line to lauch the app:

+`node out/apps/twkana.js ../dictionaries/mix.json`

+Enter Roman letters on your keyboard and get the bopomofo in return.
+Enter

+`ka`

+and get

+`カ`

+## Dictionaries

+Go to github repo `https://github.com/taipalogy/dictionaries` to find out more dictionary examples.